Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - A venue known to be frequented by the LGBT community

 - An organisation known to support members of the LGBT community

 The following evidence will be necessary:

-- Primary evidence, whether direct or circumstantial, from which it can be deduced or inferred that the offender has a hostility towards people (or one person) who are of a particular sexual orientation or transgender identity.
+- Primary evidence, whether direct or circumstantial, from which it can be deduced or inferred that the offender has a hostility towards people (or one person) who are of a particular sexual orientation or who are transgender.
 The kind of evidence will vary from case to case but may well include, for instance:

 - words, whether contemporaneous or not;

 - presence with others promoting such hostility or association with them;

 - previous incidents of hostility, e.g. targeting only persons of a particular sexual orientation as the victims of criminal attacks or forms of abuse, such as a bisexual person's house for criminal damage but no other houses in the same street; and

 - previous convictions for offences directed at similar victims.